 TEACHING PROCESS: Over the years, David has honed his step by step teaching process to its simplest form.
 He teaches his students using one of the most important factors that excelerated his own personal training.
 His teachers taught him in a straight A-Z line, meaning no detouring from what is essential.
 Each action is made obvious to you in a logical way and every step is carefully thought out for your benefit.
-The class size is always small in scale which allows personal attention towards your needs.
-Secondly, but equally important, the group structure of the class allows David to creatively keep repeating himself which is so important in advancing each individual student's learning curve.
+Secondly, the group structure creates an environment to creatively reinforce key points which are so important in advancing each individual student's learning curve.
 Please read the descriptions of the different classes below and feel free to call the studio for more info.

-WOODCARVING TOOLS: If you have tools bring them.
-If you need to buy tools, the school has them for purchase at our online store and at the school.
+WOOD CARVING TOOLS: If you have tools bring them.
+If you need to buy tools, the school has them for purchase on our online store and at the school.
 If you want to rent tools we offer that as well.
-Call for more info.
+Call for more information.

 WOOD CARVING TOOL SHARPENING: Learn how to design and sharpen your tool edge so that you have better control and a more versatile woodcarving chisel.
 I will show you how to sharpen with the proficiency that was used in the European apprenticship programs.
 I will also incorporate some Japanese sharpening theory because it comes from the samari traditions and is an integral part of their apprenticeship.
 Sharp tools that easily bite into the wood and do not skate are an important ingredient for woodcarving with intent.